What is a Contested Divorce: Contested vs Uncontested Divorce

 In a contested divorce, the parties must go to court, and a judge will rule on their divorce.
 The following are some of the most common issues in a divorce: child custody, child support, alimony, and property division.

-If both parties sign the necessary paperwork and no minor children are involved, an uncontested divorce can be finalized in as little as 30 days after the filing.
-However, if minor children are involved, the divorce cannot be completed for at least six months.
+If both parties sign the necessary paperwork and no minor children are involved, an uncontested divorce can be finalised in as little as 30 days after the filing.
+However, if minor children are involved, the divorce cannot be finalized for at least six months.

-In some cases, an uncontested divorce may turn into a contested one if one party changes their mind about the divorce terms.
+In some cases, an uncontested divorce may turn into a contested divorce if one party changes their mind about the terms of the divorce.
 For example, if one party decides that they do not want to sign the settlement agreement, then the divorce will become contested.

 Uncontested divorces are typically much less expensive and stressful than contested divorces because they do not require a trial and can be handled through mediation or collaboration.